jtguibas/sketch2math/README.md

 ![concentric](https://i.imgur.com/uWlpAJS.png)

 This is the essence of the trick here, except it can be used for any number of circles.
-All I did was make the circles into extremely slim elliptic to disguise them as lines.
+All I did was make the circles into extremely slim ellipses to disguise them as lines.
 From there, I can just treat them as line segments.
 Multiply all your equations, and you'll have your equation!!

 ### Extras